aggviolinist/Automate-Daily-Data-Analysis/README.md

 Upload out lambda code to lambda and deploy it
 ## EventBridge
 Create a rule that runs 9pm daily.
 It uses the lambda function to clean the data from S3 using Athena.
+The data is then saved on the processed folder on S3 bucket

+## Output
+The processed data is outputed as CV in our bucket under processed folder